-Stark Networks AG Launches Global Investment Drive
+Stark Networks HK Continues Global Investment Drive for ASEAN Projects

-Switzerland has one of the most rich, modern and stable economies in Europe and in the world.
-The economy of Switzerland is one of the world’s most advanced economies.
+Switzerland was viewed as being one of the most rich, modern and stable economies in Europe and in the world.
+The economy of Switzerland is one of the world's most advanced economies.
 The service sector has come to play a significant economic role, particularly the Swiss banking industry and tourism.
 The economy of Switzerland ranks first in the world in the 2015 Global Innovation Index and the 2017 Global Competitiveness Report.
 According to United Nations data for 2016, Switzerland is the third richest landlocked country in the world after Liechtenstein and Luxembourg, and together with Norway the only two countries in the world with a GDP per capita above US$70,000 that are neither island nations nor ministates.
 Switzerland has one of the smallest taxation fees of all developed countries.
-Its neutral status has helped retain its economic stability and the very low inflation rate ensures that the Swiss franc is one of the world’s strongest currencies.
-Employees have one of the highest salaries per capita from Europe and therefore Switzerland’s quality of life is rated among the best in the world.
+Its neutral status has helped retain its economic stability and the very low inflation rate ensures that the Swiss franc is one of the world's strongest currencies.
+Employees have one of the highest salaries per capita from Europe and therefore Switzerland's quality of life is rated among the best in the world.

 Switzerland offers security in a well-developed and properly governed infrastructure, as well as a competitive efficient business environment.
 The Swiss market is a good testing ground for the introduction of new high technologies and investment into such emerging sectors, and spends the most capital in the world in IT development and IT economic sectors.
 Although Malta has received attention recently, particularly with the relocation of Binance, it is Switzerland that maintains the trust and respect of the world’s most advanced businesses, investors, and countries that maintain a focus in research and development.
 It is not all just facts and financials, being as beautiful and as clean as Switzerland is, tourism is a key economic sector, generating 6% of the Swiss gross domestic product.